StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-standalone-server.md

 ## Perform a backup on file storage

-Whether using local file system storage or Network File System (NFS), copy the contents of the folder or bucket.
+Whether using local file system storage or Network File System (NFS), copy the contents of the folder.

 ## Test the backup process